boltikpravyi/forecasting_russia/README.md

-# nowcasting_russia
+# forecasting_russia
-Nowcasting Russian GDP using the Dynamic Factor Model
+Forecasting Russian GDP using the Dynamic Factor Model